schmalls/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Describes how Windows PowerShell parses commands.

 ### [about_Path_Syntax](about_Path_Syntax.md)
-Describes the full and relative path name formats in  Windows PowerShell.
+Describes the full and relative path name formats in  Windows PowerShell®.

 ### [about_pipelines](about_pipelines.md)
 Combining commands into pipelines in the Windows PowerShell